Forssa: Higher education

 The Forssa Common Lyceum provides secondary education in Forssa, continuing the traditions of the oldest countryside secondary school in Finland.

 Vocational education is provided by the education council of southwestern Tavastia.
 The council has combined the Forssa vocational institute (FAI) with the Faktia institute providing adult vocational education.
 Both youth and adult vocational education are located in the same premises except for the crane training in Faktia.
 Faktia is the only institute in Finland to provide tower and mobile crane training.

 Higher vocational education is provided by the Forssa branch of the HAMK Häme University of Applied Sciences.

 Other services

-Forssa belongs to the service area of the Rescue Department of Tavastia Proper and has a fire station staffed by a permanent fire brigade.
+Forssa belongs to the service area of the Rescue Department of Kanta-Häme and has a fire station staffed by a permanent fire brigade.
 The same fire station also hosts the Forssa semi-permanent fire brigade.
 There are three voluntary fire brigades in Forssa: Forssan VPK, Matkun VPK and Suonpään VPK.